Alex Brooker made newest UNICEF UK High Profile Supporter

 Martin Compston made UNICEF UK High Profile Supporter

 Actor Martin Compston has officially been made a High Profile Supporter, continuing his journey with UNICEF UK.

 Martin played in Soccer Aid for UNICEF for the World XI in 2022, and took on a coaching role for the 2023 game.
-He travelled to Bangladesh at the end of 2022 to learn about UNICEF projects in the country – a film of his visit was aired during Soccer Aid 2023 and can be seen here.
+He travelled to Bangladesh at the end of 2022 to learn about UNICEF projects in the country – a film of his visit was aired during Soccer Aid 2023.

 We are so excited to be working with Martin, for every child.

 Soccer Aid for UNICEF 2023 raises £14.6m for children!

 We are so pleased that Soccer Aid for UNICEF 2023 has raised £14,619,005!

 Match Day was a triumph, with nearly 75,000 fans at a sold-out Old Trafford and 3.18m viewers tuning in on ITV to see England face the World XI once again.

 Thanks so much to every one of our Supporters, High Profile Supporters and Ambassadors who took part in any way on the day – including Tom Hiddleston, Alex Brooker, Martin Compston, Robbie Williams, Dermot O’Leary, Alex Scott, Amita Suman, Lee Juggurnauth, Jonah Hauer King, Cel Spellman and Cat Deeley.